Globalization: Etymology and usage

 The word globalization was used in the English language as early as the 1930s, but only ever in the context of education, and the term failed to gain traction.
 Over the next few decades, the term was occasionally used by other scholars and media, but it was not clearly defined.
 One of the first uses of a term resembling the more common meaning and usage of the modern word was by French economist François Perroux in his essays from the early 1960s (in his French works he used the similar yet distinct term mondialisation, translated as mundialization).
 Theodore Levitt is sometimes inaccurately cited as having invented the term in the mid-1980s, although he can more confidently be credited with popularizing the term and bringing it into the mainstream business audience during that time.

-Though often treated as synonyms, in French, globalization is seen as a stage following mondialisation, a stage that implies the dissolution of national identities and the abolishment of borders inside the world network of economic exchanges.
+Though often treated as synonyms, in French, globalization is seen as a stage following mondialisation, a stage that implies the dissolution of national identities and the abolishment of borders within the world network of economic exchanges.

 Since its inception, the concept of globalization has inspired competing definitions and interpretations.
 Its antecedents date back to the great movements of trade and empire across Asia and the Indian Ocean from the 15th century onward.

 In 1848, Karl Marx noticed the increasing level of national interdependence brought on by capitalism, and predicted the universal character of the modern world society.
 He states: